-Updated June 10, 2013
+Updated June 21, 2013

 Following the April 4, 2013 meeting, stakeholders submitted the following issues to NTIA for inclusion in the final list of outstanding, unresolved issues concerning the draft code of conduct.
 Duplicate submissions are combined and related submissions are grouped.
 A few out-of-scope issues were submitted; those issues are not included on the list.
 Several issues were submitted by multiple stakeholders.
 The list is ordered from most-submitted to least-submitted.

+At the June 11, 2013 meeting, stakeholders established a process for identifying the critical remaining open issues and closing all other issues.
+On June 21, 2013, NTIA circulated a revised list that includes only issues that remain open.
+The original numbering is retained.

 The intent of this list is to identify open issues that, when resolved, will signal that the code of conduct is final.
-The list has been updated to reflect stakeholder decisions through June 10, 2013.
+The list has been updated to reflect stakeholder decisions through June 21, 2013.